 After 9 months at the Moruya Youth Refuge, ‘Joe’ moved into a Southern Cross Community Housing unit in Bateman’s Bay.
-For the first time in Joe’s life he was living independently and on his own.
-However a new sense of freedom lead Joe down winding road.
+For the first time in Joe’s life, he was living independently and on his own.
+However, a new sense of freedom leads Joe down winding road.
 He openly admits that he was not ready to do this and the first month living on his own saw him engage in a wild lifestyle.

 It took for Moruya Youth Refuge team members to step in and tell me that if I kept this lifestyle going I would lose my tenancy, for me to step up.
 I ended up spending two years in that unit because of that chat.

 Joe was now thinking seriously about his future and kept moving from one success to another – landing his first job at a local McDonald’s, then at a Go-Kart track and finally at Woolworths, who provided him with the highest paying hob he has ever had.

 Once employed, and renting with friends in the private market, Joe turned his efforts to repair his relationship with his family.

 I think all I ever wanted was a healthy relationship with my family.
 I definitely struggled mentally without them.
 I’m just lucky that everyone at the Refuge were so supportive and taught me that it’s okay to ask for help.
 They really helped me manage my life in more areas than one.

 Joe is still employed by Woolworths and is enjoying his life right now.
 He is a frequent visitor of the refuge now as he enjoys catching up with his ‘extended family’ who taught him how to cook, clean, access services and have respect for himself and others.